Breaking News | 9m more Nigerians now have access to basic water supply — Minister

 He, however, stated that the challenges remained to sustain the commitments made at the national level, efficiently and sustainably domesticating them at the sub-national levels and across line ministries where implementation takes place to ensure Nigeria achieves its WASH goals.

-He commended the efforts of the development partners who, he said, worked tirelessly to make NORM 11 report a reality, including the National Bureau of Statistics, UNICEF, AfDB, and the world bank
+He commended the efforts of the development partners who, he said, worked tirelessly to make NORM 11 report a reality, including the National Bereau of statistics, UNICEF, AfDB and the world bank

 “It is in recognition of this enormous responsibility that the Ministry in collaboration with the National Bureau of Statistics and UNICEF has established the WASH National Outcome Routine Mapping (WASH NORM) in 2018.